Genetic basis of antero-posterior patterning in the mouse

 Cdx and Wnt genes were proven to be required for body axis extension in many species from vertebrates to short germ band insects and in crustaceans, indicating the conservation of the genetic mechanism of body axis elongation throughout bilaterians.
 It is not know yet whether Hox genes also modulate axial growth in these organisms.
 In vertebrates in any case, the importance of a well timed and well balanced expression of Hox and Cdx genes for axial growth, and their action via Wnt signaling suggests that these parameters of timing and dosage might well be substrates for evolution towards elongated body plans.

-Our current research focuses on the mechanism of action of Cdx and Hox genes in axial extension and patterning in the mouse embryo, and on the relationship between these genes and other transcription factors and signaling pathways known to be involved in posterior tissue generation.
-We aim at understanding how these genetic networks affect the axial progenitors that are known to reside in the posterior growth zone of the developing embryo.
-We work on the characterization of the axial stem zone in wild type and mutant embryos, and on the mapping of interactions between the key transcription factors and their genomic targets.
+Our current research focuses on the early transcriptional regulation of Hox and Cdx genes, and on the mechanism of action of these genes in axial extension and patterning in the mouse embryo.
+We also aim at unravelling the relationship between these genes and other transcription factors and signaling pathways known to be involved in posterior tissue generation.
+We want to understand how these genetic networks affect the axial progenitors that are known to reside in the posterior growth zone of the developing embryo.
+We work on the characterization of the axial stem zone in mutants versus wild type embryos, and on the mapping of interactions between the key transcription factors and their genomic targets.

 About the group leader

-Cdx and Hox genes are expressed in the primitive streak at E7.5 in the progenitor region for trunk and tail
+Cdx and Hox genes are expressed in the primitive streak at E7.5, the progenitor region for trunk and tail

-Cdx compound mutant embryos are posteriorly truncated around E8.5 (note reduced tailbud size in the mutant)
+Cdx compound mutant embryos are posteriorly truncated (note reduced tailbud size in the E8.5 mutant)